kamilrybacki/Phaistos/docs/transpiler.md

 ### Schema transpilation

-This action is performed by `schema` method and is responsible for converting the YAML schema into a Pydantic model and returns it.
+This action is performed by `make_schema` method and is responsible for converting the YAML schema into a Pydantic model and returns it.

-`phaistos.transpiler.Transpiler.schema`
+`phaistos.transpiler.Transpiler.make_schema`

-::: phaistos.transpiler.Transpiler.schema
+::: phaistos.transpiler.Transpiler.make_schema

 As for the information returned by this method, it is a Pydantic model, which can be used to validate the data with some fields automatically injected during transpilation: